Avoiding plagiarism, self-plagiarism, and other questionable writing practices: A guide to ethical writing

 |Table of Contents | Next|

-The following guidelines are taken directly from "Avoiding plagiarism, self-plagiarism, and other questionable writing practices: A guide to ethical writing" by Miguel Roig.
+The following guidelines are taken from "Avoiding plagiarism, self-plagiarism, and other questionable writing practices: A guide to ethical writing" by Miguel Roig.

 Guideline 1: An ethical writer ALWAYS acknowledges the contributions of others and the source of his/her ideas.